-L’Esperance lived in the Red River Settlement on Red River, more or less where Winnipeg is now.
+Alexis L’Esperance lived in the Red River Settlement on Red River, more or less where Winnipeg is now.
 In the spring he took out the Colony’s goods to Norway House, where he dropped them off.
-There he picked up the goods intended for the McKenzie district, in the Athabasca, to be delivered to Portage la Loche (Methye Portage).
-His boats crossed the top of Lake Winnipeg and pushed up the Saskatchewan River as far as Cumberland House.
+There he picked up the goods intended for the McKenzie district, to be delivered to Portage la Loche (Methye Portage).
+His boats crossed the top of Lake Winnipeg and pushed up the Saskatchewan River as far as Cumberland House and Lake.

-At Cumberland House he and his boats took the old route northward, via a whole series of lakes, rivers and portages: north across Cumberland Lake, Sturgeon Lake, the rapid-filled Sturgeon-Weir [“Wicked”] River, and Amisk Lake, [where Peter Pond had an early post].
+At Cumberland House Alexis L’Esperance and his York boats took the old route northward, via a whole series of lakes, rivers and portages: north across Cumberland Lake, Sturgeon Lake, the rapid-filled Sturgeon-Weir [“Wicked”] River, and Amisk Lake, [where Peter Pond had an early post].
 Amisk Lake is 19 km north of Flin Flon, Manitoba.

-However, L’Esperance didn’t have to make the portage.
-He would meet the McKenzie River men and, after dropping off their trade goods, he would return downriver to Norway House with their furs.
-After that, he picked up the good for the Red River settlement, and returned home.
+However, Alexis L’Esperance didn’t have to make the portage.
+He would meet the McKenzie River men at the height of land [Rendezvous Lake] and, after dropping off their trade goods, he returned downriver to Norway House and York Factory with their furs — reaching Hudson Bay before the London Ship departed.
+After that, he picked up the goods for the Red River settlement, and returned home.
 I don’t know if his journey was as long as the York Factory Express journey, nor as difficult.
-But he made this journey for many years, every year, and he did not retired from this work until he was seventy years old.
+But he made this journey for many years, every year, and he did not retire from this work until he was seventy years old.
 He was a true voyageur — a traveler.
 It did not matter that he traveled the same route every year — this was his life.

 So where is Portage La Loche?
 It is part of the Clearwater River Provincial Wilderness Park, and the beautiful Clearwater River is on the north side of the twenty mile portage and part of the Athabasca River system that flows north toward the Arctic Ocean.
 Portage La Loche is the height of land that separates all the rivers flowing east to Hudson Bay, from those flowing north to the Athabasca.
 It is still quite isolated — the closest town to Portage La Loche is La Loche, Saskatchewan.
 The town is 20 kms from the north end of Lac La Loche, and you must travel between the town and the Portage La Loche trail-head by boat or canoe.